-NOTE: Asterisks () have been used to identify standards and objectives that must be assessed by the local school district.
+NOTE: Asterisks (\) have been used to identify standards and objectives that must be assessed by the local school district.
 All other skills may be assessed by the Oklahoma School Testing Program (OSTP).

-Oklahoma School Testing Program Oklahoma Modified Alternate Assessment Program Biology I Test Blueprint for School Year 2012-2013
+Oklahoma School Testing Program

+Oklahoma Modified Alternate Assessment Program Biology I - Test Blueprint School Years 2014-2015 and 2015-2016